ISSS Link (e-forms)

 3. On Emory's payroll.

 If these three conditions are not met (for example, if a student will be working on-campus but the payment will come from professor or an organization other than Emory University), the student must speak with their ISSS advisor prior to beginning any employment.
-Some positions (including positions offered through the Rollins Earn and Learn (REAL) program) are covered under on-campus employment regulations, but require some additional paperwork.
+Some off-campus positions (including positions offered through the Rollins Earn and Learn (REAL) program) are treated as on-campus employment by the federal regulations but require some additional paperwork.

 Tips for Finding an On-Campus Job